The mainstream cars are carved up into a range of models numbered from one (1 Series

 , 6 Series

-, and soon to be the 8 Series) are based around coupes.
+, and 8 Series) are based around coupes.
 Most of the odds are also offered as an estate

 ’ as BMW calls them), while most of the evens are also offered as a convertible